Emerging Leaders Program

-The ELP is designed around developing a residential community in Gulick Hall, one of the first-year residence halls on campus.
+The ELP is designed around developing a residential community in Massasoit Hall, one of the first-year residence halls on campus.
 This serves to provide students with the opportunity to build relationships and reflect on shared experiences with other members of the program.
 Additionally, living in this community aids in the development of further connection to Springfield College and fellow students by providing opportunities for communication and reflection.

 What does the Emerging Leaders Program consist of?